Honduras women's national football team

 The Honduras women's national football team represents Honduras in international women's football.
-The team is overseen by the National Autonomous Federation of Football of Honduras.
+The team is overseen by the Football Federation of Honduras.
 Honduras is allowed to participate at the different UNCAF and CONCACAF women's tournaments; as well to the FIFA Women's World Cup, although they haven't been able to qualify as of yet.

 History

 Although Honduras did not qualify for the 2015 FIFA Women's World Cup, the Catrachas scored 8 goals against Belize in 2014, setting a record for most goals scored by the national women's team in a full international match.
 The final score was 8–0, with Jenny Alarcón scoring four goals.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.